The Complete Guide

 Little research has been done on the health effects of residual solvents contained within solvent-based concentrates, and ultimately it is up to the consumer to choose which concentrate is best for them.

-Butane hash oil (or BHO for short) is a solvent-based extraction that utilizes butane as a solvent.
+Butane hash oil (or BHO for short) is a solvent-based extraction that utilizes n-butane as a solvent.
+N-butane has a higher purity than commercially available butane and is the cannabis industry standard for butane-based extractions.
 BHO offers a variety of end products with high potency including budder, shatter, wax, sap and more.
 Typically speaking, flower or trim is placed in a receptacle tube while butane is forced through, essentially stripping the plant matter of its cannabinoids.
 The material is contained while the gas is released, hence the term "blasting," which is commonly used when referencing the process.
 Butane was one of the first solvents used in concentrate extraction and is the common culprit of open-blasting induced explosions.
 Because of its low burning point butane is extremely volatile, which is why it is unsafe to use outside of a closed-loop system.

 CO2 extractions use temperature and pressure to effectively extract elements of the flower or trim.
 Facilities with advanced technology and machinery can experiment with supercritical carbon dioxide methods, which keeps CO2 at high pressures.
 In other words, extractors can finely control the rate at which cannabinoids and terpenes are extracted.
 Many advancements have been made recently in the equipment used for CO2 extraction, with high-end models nearing one million dollars to own and operate.
 These machines use computer interfaces to calibrate diagnostics and fine tune the desired extraction parameters.
 Depending on the equipment used, CO2 extractions can have multiple receptacles for slurry, resulting in tiered grade products that can easily be separated and used for different purposes.